sallich/recipeservice/README.md

 # Recipe service
 ## About service
 The program is a multi-user web service based on Spring Boot that allows storing, retrieving, updating, and deleting recipes.
+Also service  supports the registration process, can handle a lot of users, and each of them can add their own recipes.
 ## How to Run
 * An installed docker is required.
 * Assemble the image using the command